machal/cssmine-content/content/flexbox-examples.md

 Both vertical and horizontal centering using flexbox is literally trouble-free.
-In addition to the `align-self` property, also take a look at the `justify-content` and `align-items` properties when reading the "Reference Guide".
+In addition to the `align-self` property, also take a look at the `justify-content` and `align-items` properties when reading the “Reference Guide”.

 Try an example at CodePen: <http://cdpn.io/e/zxydom>.